adwiens-hardware/arduino-inverter-power-saver/README.md

 # arduino-inverter-power-saver

-This project turns an inverter on only when the fridge is on to save power in camper vans.
+This project turns an inverter on only when the fridge is on to save power in camper vans and other off-grid situations.

 [Arduino Code](https://github.com/adwiens-hardware/arduino-inverter-power-saver/blob/master/fridge-serial-ac-sens.ino)